managed-prototypes/process/README.md

 ## Bonus: Initial setup, once per DO team (in commercial practice – 1 DO team per separate project)

-- DO PAT for terraform: create, save to password manager, save to GitHub org secrets
+- DO PAT for terraform:
-  - API -> Tokens -> Generate New Token
+  - Create on DO: API -> Tokens -> Generate New Token
     - Token name: `terraform_github_actions`
     - Expiration: `No expire` (to prevent it from expiring over time!)
-    - Write: `Yes` (terraform will apply changes)
+    - Write: `Yes` (terraform must be able apply changes)
     - Click `Generate Token`
+  - Save to password manager
+  - Save to GitHub org secrets: Org -> Settings -> Secrets and variables -> Actions
+    - `DO_PAT`
+- DO S3 (spaces):
+  - Create,
-- DO S3 (spaces): create, save keys to password manager, save keys to GitHub org secrets
+  - Save keys to password manager
+  - Save keys to GitHub org secrets: `DO_S3_ACCESS_KEY`, `DO_S3_SECRET_KEY`
+- DO SSH key:
+  - Create (locally), save as `~/.ssh/managed_prototypes`
-- DO SSH key: create locally, save public and private to password manager, save private to GitHub org secrets, save public to DO team
+  - Save public and private keys to password manager
-  - Settings -> SSH Keys
+  - Save public key to DO team: Settings -> SSH Keys
+  - Save private key to GitHub org secrets: `DO_SSH_PVT_KEY`
-- DO PAT for cert manager: create, save to password manager, save to GitHub org secrets
+- DO PAT for cert manager:
-  - API -> Tokens -> Generate New Token
+  - Create on DO: API -> Tokens -> Generate New Token
     - Token name: `cert-manager`
     - Expiration: `No expire` (to prevent it from expiring over time!)
     - Write: `Yes` (otherwise, it will hang due to Rate limit exceeded – DO will reject the token)
     - Click `Generate Token`
+  - Save to password manager
+  - Save to GitHub org secrets: `DO_PAT_CERT_MANAGER`